itsCodeTide/DSA-Java-Playground/11. Searching and Sorting/SortingNotes.md

     }
 }
 ```
-Used mainly for learning or very small datasets as performance is poor on large collections[5][3].
+Used mainly for learning or very small datasets as performance is poor on large collections.

 ## 2. Selection Sort